 ThermoSpot is included in an integrated neonatal kit that is being distributed through the national Lady Health Worker program in Pakistan as a part of a clinical study.
 ThermoSpot is also being distributed to mothers in Kenya as a part of a clinical study that is investigating the relationship between the use of neonatal toolkits and neurodevelopment.
 Both studies are sponsored by The Hospital for Sick Children.

 Maternova has distributed tens of thousands of Thermospots.Interview with representative in 2018 TALC has distributed 179 ThermoSpot packages since 2013.Interview with distributor in 2018

 temperature, oxygen saturation, HR, etc.

 A warranty is not included with purchase of ThermoSpot.
-The product is robust and inexpensive and is therefore not intended to be serviceable.Interview with representative
+The product is not intended to be serviceable.Interview with representative in 2018

 The thermometer can be reused for up to 1 year if stored in a cool, dark location away from direct sunlight when not in use.

 The ThermoSpot performs reliably and accurately within an operating tolerance of ± 0.5˚ Celsius.